CALCRIM No. 1806. Theft by Embezzlement (Pen. Code, §§ 484, 503)

 [In deciding whether the defendant believed that (he/she) had a right to

-the property and whether (he/she) held that belief in good faith,
+the property and whether (he/she) held that belief in good faith, consider

-or unreasonable.
+unreasonable.
 But if the defendant was aware of facts that made that

-belief completely unreasonable, you may conclude that the belief was
+belief completely unreasonable, you may conclude that the belief was not

-not held in good faith.]
+held in good faith.]

 [An intent to deprive the owner of property, even temporarily, is